+I’m continuing my quest to make more cute patterns for complete beginners!
 Like a lot of people around the net lately, I’ve been obsessed with enamel and laser cut acrylic pins and all the fun and cute styles that have been released from numerous artists.
-Sadly, I can’t afford to have all the ones I want, so I had to make do with making some myself from felt!
-This project is pretty specific in that it’s just for the iconic key used in the anime Cardcaptor Sakura, but the same process can be used for other designs as well.
-I hope at least some fans of the show/manga enjoy it!
+Sadly, I can’t afford to have all the ones I want, so I had to make do with making some … Continue reading Free Pattern Friday!
+Card Captor Sakura Brooch

 This project came about because I realized I could probably use a new wallet.
 I’m not exactly sure what kind will work out best for me, so I’m trying out some different shapes.
 This particular one has a lot of the basic features: loads of pockets for cards, a slot for bills, and a pocket in the back for coins.
 I’ll have to see how it handles carrying my things.
 But if it doesn’t work out for me, maybe it will for you!
 I love that it gave me a chance to show off some of my large print fabrics because the whole wallet is basically one big sheet.
 The lining is made from polyester lining to deplete my stash, though it was a bit of hassle to work with so I’d probably recommend sticking with a thin cotton if you’ve got it.

 So for most I know March 14th doesn’t mean much of anything, and for a select few nerdy types like me it means Pi Day.
 That’s all well and good – I love both kids of Pi/e :3 But for me, March 14th will always be White Day.
-In Japan and some other Asian countries Valentine’s Day is celebrated where girls give chocolates (either hand-made or store-bought – obviously hand-made is preferred) to the men in their lives, anyone from fathers, brothers, to sweethearts and coworkers, etc. While little store-bought chocolates are done out of social obligation, hand-made chocolates given to people close to you are obviously something to feel special about.
+In Japan and some other Asian countries Valentine’s Day is celebrated where girls give chocolates (either hand-made … Continue reading Happy White Day!
+Bonus Pattern: The Egg Bag

 Kung Hei Fat Choi!
 Here’s hoping you all have a happy and prosperous new year!
 As many might know, today marks the beginning of the Lunar New Year, the new year in most Asian countries.
 You’ve got to love the celebrations for this holiday, the lanterns, parades, fireworks – it’s all so colorful and gorgeous!
 But even beyond that there’s the fact that, to me, spring always feels like the real beginning of the new year rather than the dead of winter.